hoehermann/purple-gowhatsapp/README.md

 * `group-is-file-origin`
   It set to true (default), when a file is posted into a group chat, that chat will be the origin of the file.
 If set to false, the file will originate from the group chat *participant*.
   Note: File transfers for group chats are supported since libpurple 2.14.0.
 Some protocol bridges may want to set this to false.

+* `attachment-message`
+  This system message is written to the conversation for each incoming attachment.
+  The placeholder `$sender` denotes the original sender (the participant, not the group chat).
+  The placeholder `$filename` refers to the original document file name.
+For non-document attachments, this falls back to the hash mandated by WhatsApp.
+  Placeholders need at least GLib 2.68.
+On win32, Pidgin is usually shipped with an older version so do not expect them to work there.

 * `get-icons`
-  If set to true (default: false), profile pictures are updated every time the plug-in connects.-
+  If set to true (default: false), profile pictures are updated every time the plug-in connects.

 * `ignore-status-broadcast`
   If set to true (default), your contact's status broadcasts are ignored.